 On the flip side, if you receive child support, it might not be enough to cover all your children’s needs.

 And this means that you need to consider creating an extra source of income to support your kids.

 Divorce can also have financial consequences on your savings and taxes.
 And all these plus other factors can hit you hard financially.

-Divorce is a notable life event that can take you quite a while to adjust, and the transition can come with mental and financial hurdles.
+Divorce is a notable life event that can take a while to adjust to, and the transition can come with mental and financial hurdles.
 It is vital to take your time to process all the events before, during, and after your divorce.

 There is no one-size-fits-all timeline to heal emotionally and financially after a divorce.

 Doing life alone can sound quite intimidating, and you need to take time to adjust, heal and accept the new stage in your life.

 Remember, your health and well-being are a priority.
 Lean on your support system and accept all the help you need to go through this new phase.

 Audit your expenses and review your new budget once you’re ready.

 The first step to moving on financially after a divorce is to create a new monthly budget.
 Chances are you are stuck with more expenses and little to no income to cover everything.